dremio/dremio-cloud-tools/charts/dremio_v2/docs/Values-Reference.md

 #### Credentials for Azure Storage Gen2

+##### `distStorage.azureStorage.authentication`

+Type: String

+Dremio supports authentication using an access key or Microsoft EntraID.

+The valid values for `distStorage.azureStorage.authentication` are `accessKey` or `entraID`.

+By default, this value is set to `accessKey`.

 ##### `distStorage.azureStorage.credentials.accessKey`

 Type: String

 By default, this value is set to `Azure Storage Account Access Key` and must be changed to a valid access key.

-For Dremio to authenticate to the provided Azure Storage blob container, provide a valid access key.
+For Dremio to authenticate to the provided Azure Storage blob container via access key, provide a valid access key.

+##### `distStorage.azureStorage.credentials.clientId`

+Type: String

+By default, this value is set to `Azure Application Client ID` and must be changed to a valid application client ID.

+For Dremio to authenticate to the provided Azure Storage blob container via Entra ID, provide a valid application client ID.

+##### `distStorage.azureStorage.credentials.tokenEndpoint`

+Type: String

+By default, this value is set to `Azure Entra ID Token Endpoint` and must be changed to a valid token endpoint.

+For Dremio to authenticate to the provided Azure Storage blob container via Entra ID, provide a valid token endpoint.

+##### `distStorage.azureStorage.credentials.clientSecret`

+Type: String

+By default, this value is set to `Azure Application Client Secret` and must be changed to a valid client secret.

+For Dremio to authenticate to the provided Azure Storage blob container via Entra ID, provide a valid client secret.

 #### Advanced Configuration for Azure Storage Gen2